AkshayaSunke/DecodeLabs-Internship_RandomPassword_generator/README.md

 # DecodeLabs-Internship_RandomPassword_generator
-Random Password Generator
+# Random Password Generator

-Description
+## Description
 The Random Password Generator is a Python-based application developed as part of the DecodeLabs Python Internship Program.
-It generates random passwords based on the length specified by the user.
-The project uses Python's built-in "random" and "string" modules to create passwords containing letters and numbers.
+This project generates random passwords based on the length specified by the user.
+It uses Python's built-in `random` and `string` modules to create passwords containing letters and numbers.

-Features
+## Features
 - Generate random passwords instantly
 - User-defined password length
 - Uses uppercase and lowercase letters